Expertium/expertium.github.io/RedditBot.md

 Then I assigned a 4.8% probability to 'index of a valid token -> index of "unk"' and a 1.7% probability to 'index of a valid token -> index of a valid token'.
 That's a total 6.5% probability of a typo *per token*, or approximately 99.88% probability of at least one typo per 100 tokens.
-Then all I had to do was just run the randomizer 4 times to create 4 more variations of the dataset (by "dataset" I mean original + original sentence swapped + original with fillers 1 + original sentence swapped with fillers 1 + original with fillers 2 +...).
-This brought the total number of texts to **143,520**.
+Then all I had to do was just run the randomizer 4 times to create 4 more variations of the dataset (by "dataset" I mean original + original sentence swapped + original with fillers + original sentence swapped with fillers +...).
+This brought the total number of texts to **138,240**.

 So to summarize: I rephrased the texts using GPT-4o-mini, I swapped some adjacent sentences, I added filler sentences, I simulated typos that turn valid tokens into crap and I simulated typos that turn valid tokens into other valid tokens.
-This increased the total amount of data from 1,495 examples to 143,520; x96 increase!
-Since I'm using 70% of data for training, the real number of training examples is 0.7*143520=100,464.
+This increased the total amount of data from 1,440 examples to 138,240; x96 increase!
+Since I'm using 70% of data for training, the real number of training examples is 0.7*138240=96,768.
 Also, since I'm using 5 folds, the 70% of data in one fold is not the same data as in the other fold.
 Each fold contains different 70% (and different 30% for the test set) of the data.
 The test set consists of non-augmented, original texts.

 ![image](https://github.com/user-attachments/assets/0dcfaf4d-c921-4ab3-9cbc-18a589bd23da)